How Sarah Chant Makes a Full-Time Income From Her Travel Blogs & Facebook Groups

 We earn income through display ads (via Mediavine) and affiliates (though OTAs and by working directly with local operators).
 We also offer one-on-one travel consultations over Zoom (where we help our members with itinerary planning) and recently published a series of ebooks.

 It’s hard to say with certainty what our financial future will look like, as borders to New Zealand reopened less than a year ago so, though our business is 3.5 years in, in a lot of ways we’re still finding our feet.

-However, we’re excited to say that in the last financial year, we made over $100,000 in profit doing what we love!
+However, we’re excited to say that in the last financial year, we made a great full-time income doing what we love!

 We’re always looking for new ways to serve our community while also bringing in an income.
 This year, for example, we made $6,000 selling our ebooks in the first four months of 2023.
 This was an income source that we didn’t have last year, and we know they genuinely solve a pain point for people planning travels in New Zealand.

 I spend approximately 40 hours a week working on NZTT, but could easily wind this back if required.

 Right now, I’m committed to our growth and like to be hands-on in our Facebook community, so I choose to put in fairly big hours on top of my day job.

 We are frequently told that our engagement and support as admins is one of the things that sets our group apart, so we’re keen to continue with this as a priority.

 I think Facebook groups are a massively under-utilized resource!

 Our Facebook group has 50,000 members, all of whom are genuinely interested in the content of our website and our products